-- have completed a qualification equivalent to a three-year Australian undergraduate degree in the last seven years, or be completing a degree by the end of June 2020
+- have successfully completed a qualification equivalent to a three-year Australian undergraduate degree in the last seven years, or be completing a degree by the end of June 2020

-- be prepared to undertake a security clearance process; and
+- be prepared to undertake a security clearance process

 - be willing to relocate to Canberra*.

 *Position locations – The ANAO is located in Canberra and this is where all graduate positions are based.
 We provide relocation assistance if you need to move from interstate.

 The ANAO is committed to providing an inclusive and diverse workplace where all our employees are valued.
 We foster a work environment that is collaborative and that harnesses the experiences, skills and perspectives of all our people.
 Our commitment to diversity and inclusivity extends to our recruitment practice, where we are able to provide reasonable adjustments to applicants with disability.

 Applications for our 2021 graduate program open Monday 2 March and close 11:30pm (AEST), Monday 27 April 2020.

 Here’s what our application process could look like on your end!

 Check out our graduate program frequently asked questions page—the answer to your questions might be there.
 If not, please reach out to us using the ‘Get in touch’ information below.

 You can keep up to date with our graduate program and the recruitment process on our social pages!
 Connect with us by:

 Hear more about our program from some of last year’s graduates.